KatharaFramework/Kathara-Labs/README.md

 Contributions are always welcome!

+## Exercises
+The [exercises](exercises) directory contains a set of exercises that leverage the [kathara-lab-checker](https://github.com/KatharaFramework/kathara-lab-checker) tool to offer autocorrection for students.

+Each exercise includes specific requirements that students need to meet.
+Using the kathara-lab-checker, students can run tests to ensure that their configuration meets the criteria, receiving feedback if any adjustments are needed.

 ## Exam Labs
 The [exam-labs](exam-labs) directory contains the network scenarios used for the practical exams of the course